 Use a wide angle pressure washer to completely remove dirt, mildew and cleaner residue.
 After the deck is free from existing stain or sealant, clean it.
 (If you didn’t have to strip the deck, this will be your first step.)
 When looking at deck detergents, you’ll probably find one of these active ingredients:

 Chlorine bleach, which appears on the label as sodium hypochlorite, calcium hypochlorite or dichloroisocyanurate.
 These chemicals do a good job getting rid of mildew, but they are less effective at removing dirt.
 They are usually mixed in with other ingredients.
 Chlorine bleach products can be harsh on wood if used improperly, causing fuzzing and uneven coloration.
 Use a chlorine bleach product if you have a mildew problem, but be careful not to mix it any stronger than the manufacturer recommends.
 Also, rinse well.

 Oxalic acid, which usually will be listed that way in the ingredients list.
 Our deck cleaners' oxalic acids are particularly effective at removing tannin stains and iron stains — a particular consideration with cedar and redwood decks.
 Oxalic acid is not as effective against mildew.
-If you have a mildew problem, try a cleaner made with bleach before using oxalic acid to attack the tannin and iron stains.
+If you have a mildew problem, try a deck cleaner product made with bleach before using oxalic acid to attack the tannin and iron stains.